 Security testing checks for weaknesses in the security of the software.
 These weak points must be testing to prevent data being compromised or unauthorized use of the software.

 Useability testing ensures that end users find the software easy to use.

 Compatibility testing examines whether the software functions across different operating systems and environments.
 For example, that a website works in all browsers and on mobile phones as well as personal computers.

 In sum, the main testing methodologies are agile, waterfall, v-model incremental and XP methodologies.
 Test types fall into two categories, functional and non-functional.
 So which software testing methodology is right for you?
-Agile methodology works well because it’s flexible and responsive.
+The agile methodology works well because it’s flexible and responsive.
 Waterfall methodology is simple but highly regimented.
-V-model methodology allows for simultaneous coding and testing, but may require more resources.
-Incremental methodology allows for more flexibility than waterfall, but may increase costs and delivery times.
-XP methodology works well, but usually adds time to the project because of the small team size and meticulous line-by-line code testing.
+The V-model methodology allows for simultaneous coding and testing, but may require more resources.
+The incremental methodology allows for more flexibility than waterfall, but may increase costs and delivery times.
+XP methodology works well but usually adds time to the project because of the small team size and meticulous line-by-line code testing.

 At Blocshop we prefer the flexibility of agile methodology, agile allows Blocshop to deliver solid results on time.
 Get in touch and we can give you a deeper understanding of how agile methodology helps businesses grow and thrive.